monicahwamuhu2/Backend-chatbot/README.md

 2. **Deploy on Railway**:
    - Go to [Railway](https://railway.app/) and create a new project.
-   - Link your GitHub repository and deploy the backend.
+   - Link your GitHub repository to Railway and deploy the backend.

 ---